SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/OpaqueTypes.md

 that conforms to the given protocol.
-Boxed protocol types don't preserve type identity --- the value's specific type isn't known until runtime, and can change over time as different values are stored.
+Boxed protocol types don't preserve type identity --- the value's specific type isn't known until runtime, and it can change over time as different values are stored.

 ## The Problem That Opaque Types Solve